ChrstphrHll/npc_gen/students/Jofan Elignoir.md

 ---
 ### Description
 - 7th year Triton Ranger in Alderden
-- frizzy strawberry blond hair that's done up in a top knot, Hazel eyes, and Pale Gray skin
+- short wavy dark red hair that's well kept, Hazel eyes, and Pale Gray skin
 - Is Modest and Snobbish, and has Pride as their ideal

 ### Organizations